nirantak/infra-automation/README.md

 > _Raspberry Pi setup and config for all things Internet_

 - Download [Raspberry Pi OS Lite 64-bit](https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-64-bit) and flash it on a Micro SD Card using [Raspberry Pi Imager](https://www.raspberrypi.com/software/)
-- From the [here](roles/raspberry-pi/files/boot) copy the required files to the `/boot` partition of the Raspberry Pi SD Card to enable certain features:
+- From the [here](roles/raspberry_pi/files/boot) copy the required files to the `/boot` partition of the Raspberry Pi SD Card to enable certain features:
   - Copy the `ssh` file as is, to enable ssh on first boot, so that a monitor or keyboard is not required for setup.
   - Update and copy the `config.txt` file to edit the boot configuration.
   - Update and copy the `wpa_supplicant.conf` file to enable WiFi, or connect an ethernet cable.
 - Once you are able to ssh into the rpi using the default credentials, run the ansible playbook to set it up.
 - Update the config file [group_vars/rpi.yml](group_vars/rpi.yml) as per your needs.
 - This setup assumes a Debian based rpi image (like Raspberry Pi OS or Ubuntu).
-- The default username is `pi` and password is `raspberry`

 ```bash
 # To run the entire setup: